-As of March 31, 2013 and December 31, 2012, our accounts receivable includes approximately \$72 million and \$70 million, respectively, due from Illinois.
-Collection of these receivables continues to be delayed due to state budgetary and funding pressures.
-Approximately \$46 million as of March 31, 2013 and \$51 million as of December 31, 2012, of the receivables due from Illinois have been outstanding in excess of 60 days, as of each respective date.
-We received approximately \$47 million of cash from Illinois in April, 2013, a substantial portion of which applies to the state's outstanding receivables as of March 31, 2013.
-Although the remaining accounts receivable due from Illinois could remain outstanding for the foreseeable future, since we expect to eventually collect all amounts due to us, no related reserves have been established in our consolidated financial statements.
-However, we can provide no assurance that we will eventually collect all amounts due to us from Illinois.
-Failure to ultimately collect all outstanding amounts due from Illinois would have an adverse impact on our future consolidated results of operations and cash flows.
+Our accounts receivable as of March 31, 2014 and December 31, 2013 include amounts due from Illinois of approximately \$39 million and \$49 million, respectively.
+Collection of the outstanding receivables continues to be delayed due to state budgetary and funding pressures.
+Approximately \$14 million as of March 31, 2014 and \$28 million as of December 31, 2013, of the receivables due from Illinois were outstanding in excess of 60 days, as of each respective date.
+In addition, our accounts receivable as of March 31, 2014 and December 31, 2013 includes approximately \$40 million and \$46 million due from Texas in connection with Medicaid supplemental payment programs (which we expect to collect during 2014).
+Although the accounts receivable due from Illinois and Texas could remain outstanding for the foreseeable future, since we expect to eventually collect all amounts due to us, no related reserves have been established in our consolidated financial statements.
+However, we can provide no assurance that we will eventually collect all amounts due to us from Illinois and/or Texas.
+Failure to ultimately collect all outstanding amounts due from these states would have an adverse impact on our future consolidated results of operations and cash flows.

-As of March 31, 2013 we were party to certain off balance sheet arrangements consisting of standby letters of credit and surety bonds.
-Our outstanding letters of credit and surety bonds as of March 31, 2013 totaled \$85 million consisting of: (i) \$70 million related to our self-insurance programs, and; (ii) \$15 million of other debt and public utility guarantees.
+As of March 31, 2014 we were party to certain off balance sheet arrangements consisting of standby letters of credit and surety bonds which totaled \$90 million consisting of: (i) \$73 million related to our self-insurance programs, and; (ii) \$17 million of other debt and public utility guarantees.